estellederrien/vue-node-mysql-generated/README.md

 - <b>Generate Routes from static models :</b>
 - dbCrud : https://github.com/johnroers/dbCRUD

-- <b>Generate Models and Routes from an existing Mysql, as a server( Eventually no Middleware support) </b>:
+- <b>Generate Models and Routes from an existing Mysql, as a Standalone server( Eventually no Middleware support) </b>:
 - xMysql : https://github.com/o1lab/xmysql ( Demo can't work on Heroku du to heroku ports limitation, it has to be installed on a second node.js server)

 <b> My own generic vue.js axios REST </b>